 Salafi Lineage: The Aal Al-Sheikh family in Saudi Arabia traditionally controls the religious and justice establishments.
 They are descended from Muhammad ibn Abdul Wahhab (1703–1792), the founder of Wahhabi and Salafi thought, and for 250 years have been closely associated and intermarried with the ruling Al-Saud family.

 Head of Sunni Jurisprudential Committees: Sheikh Abdul-Aziz Aal Al-Sheikh is chairman of the Council of Senior Scholars, a scientific consultative commission composed of leading Sunni specialist scholars of Sharia (Islamic law).
 He is recognised for his influence in enforcing a distinct view of Islamic tradition.
-In 2008, he publicly criticised Muslim televangelists who encouraged Muslims to celebrate birthdays and anniversaries.
+He has publicly criticised Muslim televangelists who encourage Muslims to celebrate birthdays and anniversaries.
 He has also been robust in his condemnation of Turkish soap operas sweeping the Arab World, calling them distracting practices.